Zeldazackman/Starbecue/README.md

 - Rolling over and laying on top of you in return;
 - Using its fluid nature to suck you directly into its stomach!

 Additionally, you can feed it the standard easy/anti-escape and heal/digest pills, along with a new fattening donut to make its belly a bit bigger without needing anyone inside.
-The donut and a diet pill to reverse its effect are purchasable in the same place as the other pills, of course.
+The donut and a diet pill to reverse its effect are purchasable in the same places as the other pills, of course.

 Last but not least, even more functionality can be unlocked through the Playable VSO system (detailed more below), including walking around, shrinking smaller to fit through tight gaps, spraying water at your enemies, and more!